jethrolarson/parse-ts/README.md

 Docs coming soon.
 Check out src/index.spec.ts for more usage examples.

 This library isn't on NPM yet.
 This is just a call for feedback for the moment.

+## See Also
+* [io-ts](https://github.com/gcanti/io-ts) Similar to parse-ts but more powerful.
+Worth a look if you want more than simple JSON parsing.